 Blogging: I started my blog around the same time I started spinning.
 I’ve always loved to write, and it provides stress relief for me.
 I’ve finally found a hobby!

 Hello Fresh: I’ve had a promo code that has allowed me to get a pretty good deal on Hello Fresh.
 Unfortunately, that is about to end, but for the past couple of months, we have received a box every Tuesday.
 The box contains two different meals for two people.
 I must include this as self-care because it definitely is.
 These are two healthy meals.
 All ingredients and instructions are provided.
 There is no trip to the grocery store.
 So, two nights out of the week I have not had to plan dinner.
 As trivial as it sounds, it makes a huge difference!
 Here’s $40 off your first order if you want to give it a try: $40 off!

-At this point, these are the only three things that I have successfully worked into my routine.
+At this point, these are the only four things that I have successfully worked into my routine.
 They have become part of my schedule rather than something I am trying to get done.

 Occasionally I am surprised by something special.
 My mother-in-law (Honey) owns the only all women’s gym in Dothan, Fitness Advantage.
 She is also a personal trainer and massage therapist.
 Ooooooh is she a great massage therapist.
 Honey knew I needed some time for myself.
 I had sick kids the last half of last week and all weekend.
 Croup!
 So, she gifted me a full body massage.
 If you need a massage you should give Honey, Mrs. Hope, a call.
 She’s the best at what she does.

 These past two months have been the busiest our family has ever been, especially for such a long duration of time.
 I have good weeks and bad weeks.
 During the good weeks I feel motivated and ready to take on the world.
 During the bad weeks I don’t want to do anything; I feel drained and exhausted.
 I’m looking for more ways to add self-care to my routine.
 I am especially interested in finding the time to exercise more and eat better.